MerlinB/bitcoinobjects.org/src/docs/index.md

 }
 ```

-You may notice that we did not differentiate between describing specific objects and "type" objects.
+You may notice that we did not differentiate between describing specific objects and "key" objects.
 The reason for this is the separation of syntax and semantics.
 Our goal is to provide a generalized protocol for describing data structures without limiting users in what structures can be created.

 ## Modifying existing objects